A. God appears to Solomon again.

 ii.
 John Trapp on the words, all Solomon’s desire: “The word signifieth such a desire as a young man hath after his mistress, or a bridegroom toward his bride; which showeth that Solomon took too much content in his buildings and furniture, passed over his affections too much unto them, and here began his fall.”

 b.
-The Lord appeared to Solomon the second time: God was good to give Solomon a special appearance at the beginning of his reign in (1 Kings 3:5-9).
+The LORD appeared to Solomon the second time: God was good to give Solomon a special appearance at the beginning of his reign (1 Kings 3:5-9).
 It was even better of God to grant a unique appearance to Solomon the second time.

 i.
 “Brethren, we want renewed appearances, fresh manifestations, new visitations from on high; and I commend to those of you who are getting on in life, that while you thank God for the past, and look back with joy to his visits to you in your early days, you now seek and ask for a second visitation of the Most High.”
 (Spurgeon)